Doraku/DefaultEcs/README.md

 EntitySet set = world.GetEntities().With<Example>().With<int>().Build();
 ```

-EntitySet should be created before entities are instanced.

 ## Message
 It is possible to send and receive message transiting in a World.
 ```C#